What is 9legacy?

 How to submit a new 9legacy patch?

 Contributions are highly appreciated.
-Patches should be sent as standard unified diff format against Plan 9 from Bell Labs.
+Patches should be sent as standard unified diff files against Plan 9 from Bell Labs.
 On Plan 9, you can use ape/diff -Nru.

-We provide an helper script called sdiff ("source diff"), which diff the files specified in arguments with /n/sources.
+We provide a helper script called sdiff ("source diff"), which diffs the files given as arguments against /n/sources.

 Patches should be sent to the following e-mail address: